calpoly-iandunn/csc473/project/part1.md

 Thus:

-  `raytrace render sample.pov 640 480`
+  `raytrace render example.pov 640 480`

-will render a 640x480 image file, `sample.png` consisting of the scene defined in `sample.pov`.
+will render a 640x480 image file, `sample.png` consisting of the scene defined in `example.pov`.

 Image files should be output as png files.
 Use [stb_image_write.h](https://github.com/nothings/stb/blob/master/stb_image_write.h) to produce your output images unless you have a strong inclination to use some other library.